 Under different circumstances, drivers of some PWCs are required to comply with different prescribed sign requirements when providing waste collection services.
-If a RCV with a rear compactor is used to provide waste collection services for the FEHD at times, and for non FEHD's customers at other times, the vehicle must be installed with both the prescribed signs of "Waste Vehicle in Government Service" and "Waste Vehicle in Private Use (with compactor)".
+If a RCV with a rear compactor is used to provide waste collection services for the FEHD at times, and for non FEHD's clients at other times, the vehicle must be installed with both the prescribed signs of "Waste Vehicle in Government Service" and "Waste Vehicle in Private Use (with compactor)".
 However, the inapplicable prescribed signs must be covered according to the services being provided by the RCV and must not be exhibited.

-On the other hand, if a RCV without a rear compactor is used to provide waste collection services for the FEHD at times and for non FEHD's customers at other times, the vehicle must be installed with the prescribed sign of "Waste Vehicle in Government Service" and the prescribed sign must be exhibited when providing collection services for the FEHD while it must be covered and not exhibited when providing waste collection services for non FEHD's customers.

-For the different requirements of the prescribed signs for the RCVs that provide collection services for both the FEHD and non FEHD's customers, please refer to the table below:
+On the other hand, if a RCV without a rear compactor is used to provide waste collection services for the FEHD at times and for non FEHD's clients at other times, the vehicle must be installed with the prescribed sign of "Waste Vehicle in Government Service" and the prescribed sign must be exhibited when providing collection services for the FEHD while it must be covered and not exhibited when providing waste collection services for non FEHD's clients.
+For the different requirements of the prescribed signs for the RCVs that provide collection services for both the FEHD and non FEHD's clients, please refer to the table below: For frequently asked questions on the legislative requirements for exhibiting and not exhibiting the relevant prescribed signs, please refer to Annex I.

-RCVs with rear compactors RCVs without rear

-compactors

-When providing waste collection services for the FEHD The following prescribed sign (take the rectangular prescribed sign as an example) must be exhibited, and the prescribed sign of "Waste Vehicle in Private Use (with compactor)" must be covered.
-The following prescribed sign (take the rectangular prescribed sign as an example) must be
+RCVs with rear compactors When providing waste collection services for the FEHD When providing waste collection services for non FEHD's clients The following prescribed sign (take the rectangular prescribed sign as an example) must be exhibited, and the prescribed sign of "Waste Vehicle in Private Use (with compactor)" must be covered.
+The following prescribed sign (take the rectangular prescribed sign as an example) must be exhibited, and the prescribed sign of "Waste Vehicle in Government Service" must be covered. 政府用廢物車輛 Waste Vehicle in Government Service 設有壓縮裝置 非政府用廢物車輛 Waste Vehicle in Private Use (with Compactor) RCVs without rear compactors When providing waste collection services for the FEHD When providing waste collection services for non FEHD's clients The following prescribed sign (take the rectangular prescribed sign as an example) must be exhibited.
+No prescribed sign shall be exhibited, and the prescribed sign of "Waste Vehicle in Government Service" must be covered. 政府用廢物車輛 Waste Vehicle in Government Service